 The names ‘Joshua’ and ‘Jesus’

-To understand we need to review the history of Old Testament translation.
-The original Hebrew Old Testament was translated to Greek in 250 BCE, and known as the Septuagint or LXX.
-Still widely used, we saw how ‘Christ’ was first used in the LXX and here we follow that analysis for ‘Joshua’
+We need to know some history of Bible translation.
+The original Hebrew Vedas were translated into Greek in 250 BCE, and called the Septuagint or LXX.
+Still widely read, we saw how ‘Christ’ was first used in the LXX and here we follow that same analysis for ‘Joshua’.

 Jesus of Nazareth is the Branch

-Now the prophecy of Zechariah makes sense.
-The prediction, made in 520 BCE, was that the name of the coming Branch would be ‘Jesus’, pointing directly to Jesus of Nazareth.
+Now Zechariah’s prophecy makes sense.
+The prediction, made 520 BCE, was that the name of the coming Branch would be ‘Jesus’, pointing directly to Jesus of Nazareth.

 Now think of the life of Jesus of Nazareth.
 He certainly claimed to be a king – The King in fact.
 This is what ‘Christ‘ means.
 But what he did while on earth was actually priestly.
-The priest’s job was to offer acceptable sacrifices on behalf of the Jewish people.
+The priest offered acceptable sacrifices on behalf of the people.
 The death of Jesus was significant in that, it also, was an offering to God, on our behalf.
-His death atones for the sin and guilt for any person, not just for the Jew.
+His death atones for the sin and guilt of any person.
 The sins of the land were literally removed ‘in a single day’ as Zechariah had predicted – the day Jesus died and paid for all sins.
-In his death he fulfilled all the requirements as Priest, even as he is mostly known as ‘The Christ’ or The King.
-Then in his resurrection, he showed his power and authority over death.
-He did bring the two roles together.
+In his death he fulfilled all the requirements as Priest, even as he is mostly known as ‘The Christ’/King.
+In his resurrection, he showed his power and authority over death.
+He brought the two roles together.
 The Branch, the one that David long ago called the ‘Christ’, is the Priest-King.
 And his name was predicted 500 years before his birth by Zechariah.

 The Prophetic Evidence

-In his day, similar to today, Jesus had critics who questioned his authority.
+In his day, as today, Jesus had critics questioning his authority.
 His answer was to point to the prophets that came before, claiming that they foresaw his life.
 Here is one example where Jesus said to those opposing him:

 … These are the very Scriptures that testify about me… (John 5:39)

-In other words, Jesus claimed that his life was prophesied hundreds of years previously in the Old Testament.
+In other words, Jesus claimed that his life was prophesied hundreds of years previously in the Hebrew Vedas.
 Since human insight cannot predict hundreds of years into the future, Jesus said this was evidence to verify that he had really come as God’s plan for mankind.
-The Old Testament is available still for us today to verify this for ourselves.
+The Hebrew Vedas are available for us today to personally verify this.

-Let us summarize what the Old Testament prophets have predicted thus far.
+Let’s summarize what the Hebrew prophets have predicted thus far.
 Jesus’ coming was hinted at the beginning of human history.
 Then Abraham foretold the location where Jesus was to be sacrificed while the Passover foretold the day of the year.
 We saw that Psalm 2 was where the title ‘Christ’ was used foretell a coming King.
-Here we have seen that his lineage, priestly career, and name were predicted.
-Can you think of anyone else in all of history whose life was even as remotely predicted as Jesus of Nazareth’s was by the many Old Testament prophets?
+We have just seen that his lineage, priestly career, and name were predicted.
+Can you think of anyone else in all of history whose life was even as remotely predicted as Jesus of Nazareth’s was by so many prophets?

 Conclusion: Tree of Life offered to all

-The image of an immortal and sustaining tree, like that of a banyan tree, continues to the very last chapter of the Bible, where it again foresees into the future, picturing the next universe, with a ‘river of water of life’ where
+The image of an immortal and sustaining tree, like a banyan tree, continues to the very last chapter of the Bible, again foreseeing into the future, the next universe, with a ‘river of water of life’ where

 On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
 And the leaves of the tree are for the healing of the nations.
 (Revelation 22:2)

-So, peoples of all nations – including you – are invited to experience both deliverance from death and richness of the Tree of Life – a truly immortal banyan tree.
-But the Old Testament rishi-prophets prophesy for us how this would first required that the Branch be ‘cut off’, as we see next.
+Peoples of all nations – including you – are invited to experience both deliverance from death and richness of the Tree of Life – a truly immortal banyan tree.
+But the Hebrew prophets prophesy how this would first require that the Branch be ‘cut off’, as we see next.